rosswintle/can-i-php/README.md

 PHP features are listed in `features.js`.
 This file is ordered by PHP version (see below for more on this).
 Hopefully the format of this makes sense.
 But for reference:

-- the whole thing is a JSON array
+- the whole thing is a JSON array - this is converted to JSON using the `build.sh` script - it's just easier to write JS than JSON!
 - each entry is an object with the following properties:
   - `name`: The name of the feature - plain text only
   - `description`: A description of the feature - HTML is allowed, but may not be styled.
 Some BASIC Markdown is allowed.
 It's recommended to use template literals